Kizil Caves: "Kyzil library"

-The Kyzil library had some of "the oldest copies of the Indian theatre known today" written in Sanskrit or in Tokharian B: these Indian plays, called Nāṭaka in Sanskrit literature, alternate prose and verse, music and pantomime, and also provide scenic indications so that a single performer can enact a complete play by changing attitudes and voices.
+The Kyzil library had some of "the oldest copies of the Indian theatre known today" written in Sanskrit or in Tocharian B: these Indian plays, called Nāṭaka in Sanskrit literature, alternate prose and verse, music and pantomime, and also provide scenic indications so that a single performer can enact a complete play by changing attitudes and voices.
 These plays are at the origin of the "chantefables" or Chinese "transformation texts" called Bianwen.